-&lt;sup>34 Consent of the interviewer and interviewee is required in "all-party" (otherwise known as "dual-party") recording states, such as California.
+34 Consent of the interviewer and interviewee is required in "all-party" (otherwise known as "dual-party") recording states, such as California.

-&lt;sup>35 CA Educ.
+35 CA Educ.
 Code, Section 66281.8 provides that parties may not introduce evidence, including witness testimony, at the hearing that the party did not identify during the investigation and that was available at the time of the investigation.
 However, the hearing officer has discretion to accept for good cause, or exclude, such new evidence offered at the hearing.

-Educ.
+36 In the event of a dismissal under Title IX, but where the process still proceeds, the following is applicable: CA Educ.
 Code, Sec.
 662821.8 provides that the investigator(s) or hearing officer(s) prohibit the following evidentiary considerations: (1) the past sexual history of a Complainant or Respondent except when the conditions in (3a and 3b) are present; (2) prior or subsequent sexual history between the Complainant and anyone other than the Respondent for any reason unless directly relevant to prove that the physical injuries alleged to have been inflicted by the Respondent were inflicted by another individual; or (3a) the existence of a dating relationship or prior or subsequent consensual sexual relations between the Complainant and Respondent unless the evidence is relevant to how the parties communicated consent in prior or subsequent consensual sexual relations, (3b) when evidence in (3a) is permitted, investigators and hearing officers who allow consideration of evidence about a dating relationship or prior or subsequent consensual sexual relations between the Complainant and the Respondent are required to consider that the fact the Complainant and Respondent engaged in other consensual sexual relations with one another is never sufficient by itself to establish the conduct at issue was consensual.
 Prior to allowing the consideration of any evidence provided under this section, the investigator(s) or hearing officer(s) will provide a written explanation to the parties as to why the evidence is consistent with this clause.